bahrus/templ-mount/README.md

 <template import href=//link.springer.com/article/10.1007/s00300-003-0563-3 as=penguins-poop></template>
 ```

-After loading, an attribute "loaded" is added, and event "load" is fired.
+After loading, an attribute "loaded" is added, property "loaded" set to true, and event "load" is fired.

 ## Using the web component